 This is a crucial question to address for financial planning for newly married couples.
 When both spouses are working – as is the case for most couples today – it cannot be presumed that the man of the house will bear the burden of household expenditures.
 Discuss who should pay the bills in a marriage and make sure you’re both honestly on the same page about it.

+How a married couples split finances is an entirely personal choice.
 You can either split the finance to cover recurring monthly expenditures equally and use the rest of your earnings on savings, investments etc. Or one of the partners could take the responsibility of keeping the household running while the other uses their income in savings and investments.
 In this case, it is important to make sure that the person who is spending does not end up getting a raw deal if the marriage doesn’t work out.

 Related Reading: He Sends Money Back To His Parents; Why Can’t I?